League-of-Foundry-Developers/scene-packer/README.md

   - See [Module Code Requirements](https://github.com/League-of-Foundry-Developers/scene-packer#module-code-requirements) for how to initialise your module with Scene Packer.

 `ScenePacker.importAllComplete`
-- Called after all entities in a pack have been imported.
+- Called after all documents in a pack have been imported.
 - Called with a single argument of type `ImportedAllEntities`.
 ```js
 Hooks.on("ScenePacker.importAllComplete", (data) => {